 - NABP and its technology solution provider, Appriss, Inc, is available to assist states in building the appropriate interface, and to provide ongoing technical support and training.

 NABP InterConnect is a way to link participating state PMPs.
-If practitioners, pharmacists, or other PMP users wishes to obtain multistate PMP data, they should contact their state PMP directly, as access is granted through the specific state PMP.
+If practitioners, pharmacists, or other PMP users wish to obtain multistate PMP data, they should contact their state PMP directly, as access is granted through the specific state PMP.
 The state must be participating in NABP InterConnect in order for the individual to obtain multistate data.
 Download contact information (PDF) for each state PMP.

 NABP is paying for all costs associated with the development and implementation of the NABP InterConnect, as well as a minimum of five years of annual participation fees for each participating PMP.